manishupadhyaya/ERP/README.md

-# Node.js & Passport Login
+# ERP System for Non Faculty Recruitment

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is an ERP app using Node.js, Express, Passport, Mongoose, EJS and some other packages for our college National Institute of Technology, Silchar for Non faculty recruitment

 ### Version: 2.0.0